 In Texas, proving negligence means establishing that the owner failed to use reasonable care to prevent an attack from happening, while also being aware that the dog was aggressive or dangerous.

 For example, if you were bitten by an unsupervised dog who should not have been allowed to roam freely, you may be able to claim damages from negligence.
-Houston law specifically requires dogs be kept on leashes in public places or on private properties.
-If you were bitten by an unleashed dog in an area where dogs are required to be leashed, the owner may be in direct violation of this law.
+Houston law specifically requires dogs to be kept on leashes in public places or on private properties.
+If an unleashed dog bit you in an area where dogs are required to be leashed, the owner may be in direct violation of this law.